rorywalsh/CsoundUnity/Documentation~/environment_variables.md

 ### CopyFilesToPersistentDataPath

-The `CopyFilesToPersistentDataPath` component automates copying files into `Application.persistentDataPath` before CsoundUnity starts — the most reliable way to make files available to Csound via Environment Variables on any platform, including Android.
+The `CopyFilesToPersistentDataPath` component (found in the package under `Runtime/Utilities/Components/`) automates copying files into `Application.persistentDataPath` before CsoundUnity starts — the most reliable way to make files available to Csound via Environment Variables on any platform, including Android.

 **Supported file types:**